From the publisher:

 THE WEDDING DRESS by Danielle Steel.
 Delacorte Press (April 28, 2020).
 ISBN 978-0399179594.
 304p.

 This entry was posted on Sunday, May 3rd, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.